Omar Atwa Illustrations by Nano Banana 2026

 Figure 10 A stylized map of Canada showing the three challenging ground conditions described below.
 Marker 1: Leda clay in the St. Lawrence and Ottawa valleys.
 Marker 2: muskeg across the boreal regions.
 Marker 3: permafrost across the territories.

 Marker 1.
-In eastern Ontario and Quebec, particularly along the Ottawa and St. Lawrence valleys, sits a layer of Leda clay (also called Champlain Sea clay).
+In eastern Ontario and Quebec, particularly along the Ottawa and St. Lawrence valleys, sits a layer of Leda clay (also called Champlain Sea clay, or by its technical name, sensitive or quick clay).
 It's the leftover sediment of an ancient inland sea.
 Undisturbed, it's stable.
 Disturbed, vibrated, or loaded too quickly, it can collapse and flow like a thick liquid.
 Several Canadian villages have been destroyed by Leda clay landslides.
 Building in this material requires very careful staging and serious geotechnical engineering.

 Marker 2.
 Across the boreal regions of the Prairies, BC, Ontario, Quebec, and the territories, vast areas are covered in muskeg: waterlogged peat bogs that are spongy, unstable, and sometimes dozens of metres deep.
 Pipelines, mining roads, and remote highways often have to either dig through muskeg, float over it on engineered pads, or wait until winter when it freezes solid enough to drive on.

 Marker 3.
-In the territories, the ground itself is frozen year round.
+In the territories and the far north of several provinces, the ground itself is frozen year round.
 This is permafrost, and it's a different kind of construction entirely.
 Buildings have to be designed not to thaw the ground beneath them, because if the permafrost melts, foundations sink.
 Houses sit on piles.
 Roads are built on thick gravel pads to keep heat from reaching the frozen layer.
 Climate change is rapidly thawing permafrost across the Canadian North, and a lot of infrastructure is now being rebuilt or relocated as a result.

 None of these conditions are reasons not to build.
 They're just reasons that Canadian earthworks contractors have to know what they're doing.